-The authority with competence over merger control in Bosnia & Herzegovina is the Competition Council [Konkurencijski savjet] ("Council"), an independent administrative body established in 2004 and operational as of 2005.
-The Council is competent for enforcing antitrust and merger control rules in the entire territory of Bosnia & Herzegovina covering both entities (the Republic of Srpska and the Federation of Bosnia & Herzegovina), as well as the District of Brcko.
+The authority with competence over merger control in Bosnia and Herzegovina is the Competition Council [Konkurencijski savjet] ("Council"), an independent administrative body established in 2004 and operational as of 2005.
+The Council is competent for enforcing antitrust and merger control rules in the entire territory of Bosnia and Herzegovina covering both entities (Republika Srpska and the Federation of Bosnia and Herzegovina), as well as the District of Brcko.
 The website of the Council is accessible at www.bihkonk.gov.ba.